-In addition to its unique nature, Fell Lapland offers all the services necessary for a successful holiday: cross-country skiing trails, husky and reindeer safaris, snowmobile routes, freeriding, backcountry hiking routes, an abundance of bird and fishing waters, pleasant accommodation services and restaurants serving delicious meals.
+In addition to its unique nature, Fell Lapland offers all the services necessary for a successful holiday: backcountry hiking and biking routes, an abundance of bird and fishing waterscross-country skiing trails, husky and reindeer safaris, snowmobile routes, freeriding, pleasant accommodation services and restaurants serving delicious meals.
 If you are after a holiday that offers more than just city sightseeing and nightclubs, Muonio is the place for you.
 Lapland welcomes you to experience the land of mystique.

 Green fire in the skies, blueberries in your buckets

 Nestled among the gentle fells of western Lapland, Muonio is the perfect place for to spend your summer, winter or any time in between.

 Finland’s most popular national park, Pallas-Yllästunturi, stretches from Enontekiö to the Ylläs ski villages, and it’s only a 20 minute drive from the comforts and conveniences of downtown Muonio.
 In winter, cross-country paths thread throughout the park, over 500 kilometers’ worth!
 When the snow melts, take a deep breath of the cleanest air in the world as you traverse the trails connecting the villages, visitor centers and resorts that dot the park and its environs.
 Take a break from the digital world and take a hike instead.
 The popular Hetta-Pallas trail has been explored for the last 80 years and gives you four days to experience and absorb the Lapland wilderness.